colah/colah-essays/Romance/RamblingThoughts.md

 * Most people never meet the people they could form the best relationship with.
 The larger the candidate pool, the greater the variation between the best match you are likely to meet and the best match out there.
 So, the present situation on Earth is extremely tragic.
 Computer association of partners is a promising solution.
 See Human Pairing Problem essay.

 * Unpleasant men seem to be disproportionately successful in dating.
- * Purely anecodotal, may suffer from a number of biases, notably confirmation bias.
+ * Purely anecdotal, may suffer from a number of biases, notably confirmation bias.

 * A lot of people I deeply respect are polyamorous.
   * Polyamory is illegal in Canada: CCC s.
 293 is title polygamy, but more general; see also Reference re: Criminal Code, s.
 293, 2010 BCSC 1308.
 (I'm deeply skeptical that this would survive serious Charter scrutiny and think this is a Human rights violation.
 Unfortunately, the case law seems to have solely developed in the context of Bountiful, British Columbia.)
 In any event, *obviously* all these polyamorous people I deeply respect do not live in Canada.
 And even were I persuaded that polyamory is a good idea, I obviously wouldn't act on that while I remain in Canada.